Keith Lucas (neuroscientist)

 Keith Lucas FRS (8 March 1879, Greenwich – 5 October 1916, Salisbury Plain) was a British scientist who carried out pioneering work in neuroscience at Trinity College, Cambridge.
+At Trinity his experimental work focused on the physiology of nerve and muscle, particularly the processes of excitation and the development of more precise apparatus for recording electrical responses.

 He was the son of Francis Robert and Katharine Mary (née Riddle) Lucas.
 He was educated at Rugby School and Trinity College, Cambridge where he graduated BA with a first-class in natural sciences in 1901.
 In 1902 he worked in New Zealand, on the bathymetrical survey of the lakes, and he became a Fellow of Trinity in 1904.
 In 1907 he became an additional university demonstrator in physiology, and in 1908 a lecturer in natural sciences.